CSEP Young Investigator Award

 - One copy of each sample publication referenced on the Nomination Form.

-An evaluation committee will review all applications received prior to the submission deadline, which is usually the same date as the AGM abstract submission deadline.
-The committee will consist of the CSEP President (Chair) (or their designate in case of conflict) and two other senior CSEP members, one of whom will normally also be a member of the CSEP Board of Directors.
+An evaluation committee will review all applications received prior to the submission deadline, which is usually the same date as the AGM Abstract submission deadline.
+The committee will consist of the Vice Chair Research (or their designate in case of conflict), Director Academic, and one other senior CSEP member.
 Nominators may be contacted by the committee to provide additional information on the nominees.
-The award recipient and other nominees will be contacted by the CSEP President and informed of the competition results at least two months prior to the AGM.
+The award recipient and other nominees will be contacted by the CSEP Chair and informed of the competition results at least two months prior to the AGM.

 Jean-Philippe Chaput, Ph.D., Healthy Active Living and Obesity Research Group (HALO), Children's Hospital of Eastern Ontario